grafana/devtools/README.md

-# goals with this repo?
+# Goals with this repo?

+ - [ ] Download all events for grafana/grafana
+ - [ ] Aggregate data per day.
+Issues, PR's
+ - [ ] Build model of current state
-- Find new contributors.
+ - [ ] Find new contributors.
-  - follow up flagged contributors
+ - [ ] follow up flagged contributors
-  - see if flagged contributors keep providing.
+ - [ ] see if flagged contributors keep providing.
-- define SLA / SLO
-- find issues/PR's without a response.
-- open, closed issues
-- open, closed PR's
-- including/excluding core team.

-# TODO
-- download all events from github archive
-- filter out event for Grafana
-- store each event in postgre
-- process events from postgre

 download arch files